 - The dodger cannot be removed or folded forward.
 Please remove the canvas covering the windows so as not to obstruct your view.
 Safely stow below deck during sailing and replace before you leave the boat.

 - If you have any questions about boat systems or operations, please check with the MSC team.

 YOU ARE RESPONSIBLE FOR THESE ITEMS WHEN YOU RETURN

-- Stow all gear in proper location.
+- Stow all gear in proper locations.

-- Secure all hatches and lock boat.
+- Secure all hatches and lock the boat.

 - Wash the boat with dock hose: hull, topsides, cockpit, and stainless steel (jib furler, pulpits, stanchions, lifelines, turnbuckles, mast base, etc.) to remove corrosive salt crystals.
 Use the deck brush in the cockpit to remove any crumbs or spills.

 - Completely clean anchor and chain, if used.